 This is a short summary of the instructions.
 Please refer to the recipe card at the bottom of the article to see the detailed recipe.

-- Step 1: Toast the nuts in butter, then set aside.
+Step 1: Toast the almonds in butter, then set aside.

-- Step 5: Stir in nuts, parsley, lemon zest, and raisins; mix well before serving.
+Step 5: Stir in almonds, parsley, lemon zest, and raisins; mix well before serving.

 Expert tip: